 The Gunnison River cuts through the canyon as much as 2,772 feet below the rim.
 We hit most of the overlooks, all of which were at the end of short trails.
 This was fortunate, because it was in the 80’s with an intense sun.
 We weren’t paying a lot of attention to where we were or what, exactly, we were looking at.
-I just enjoyed the scenery and looked for birds while Sally looked for wild flowers.
+I just enjoyed the scenery and looked for birds while my wife looked for wild flowers.
 We bought a book in the park store so she could identify them later.

 You can’t tell from this photo, but the canyon is between me and the pinyon-juniper plains across the way.

 We were at the last stop, a long way from civilization, when the engine light lit up on our dashboard.
 We looked in the manual and saw that it indicated an emissions problem that needed to be fixed soon before it caused damage.
 Or it could just mean that the gas cap was on wrong.
 We went with the gas cap.
 I unscrewed the cap and put it back on.
 Midway through Saturday morning, we heard a click and the light went off.
 Light on or off, the car ran fine.